niklas-speckle/niklas-speckle/master-thesis-demo/README.md

 5. Data integration
     - Final dataset includes joined sleep questionnaire data, telomere length, covariates and additional questionnaires

-:information_source: **For more details on the preprocessing algorithm see the program flow chart.
+:information_source: **For more details on the preprocessing algorithm see the [Program Flow Chart](img/preprocessing-plan_flow-diagram.png).
 Note: The program flow chart does not exactly represent the algorithm as minor changes were applied afterwards.**

 ## :bar_chart: Statistical Analysis
 - **Model Type:** Linear Regression